- TO REPORT SUSPECTED CHILD ABUSE OR NEGLECT, CALL CPS AT 1-800-342-3720

 Throughout my 30+ years at SPCC, I have been actively involved in many different organizations.
 Today I am an Executive Committee Member for the Council of Agency Executives, and I chair the Program Committee for this group.
 I am also an Executive Committee Member for the Rochester-Monroe County Domestic Violence Consortium.
 When I am not at work I am most likely “working on a project.”
 I fulfill the creative side of my brain with sewing projects, reupholstering furniture or trying new recipes.
 I am also committed to my physical fitness, arriving at the gym early each morning or walking with my daughter to Starbucks before work.

 I feel fortunate to live in such a giving community.
-SPCC along with the many other non for profits truly benefits from this generosity.
+SPCC, along with the many other not for profits in our area, truly benefit from this generosity.
 Rochester is uniquely rich with parks and green space; I appreciate that families can create some of their most treasured times in their natural environment.
 Family hikes are some of my favorite memories from childhood and then as a parent.

 SPCC has been a wonderful place for me to “grow up”!
 I feel passionate about the work of this organization and our commitment to children and families.
-Throughout my time at the agency, we have lost sight of the “child” and we have remained grounded in making decision based on “what is in the child’s best interest”, I feel proud of this agency’s work and commitment to providing the best opportunities for children and their families to grow and thrive.
+Throughout my time at the agency, we have never lost sight of the child and we have remained grounded in making decisions based on what is in the child’s best interest.
+I feel proud of this agency’s work and commitment to providing the best opportunities for children and their families to grow and thrive.